Roboy/memory/docs/Usage/1_getting_started.rst

 	java roboy_memory -m remote -u memory -p memory_password

-ROS Configuration
+ROS Configuration (optional)
 ---------------------------------------------------

-ROS interfaces require network setup. (more info: http://wiki.ros.org/ROS/NetworkSetup )
+If you are using memory module on another PC, ROS interfaces require network setup. (more info: http://wiki.ros.org/ROS/NetworkSetup )

 For this two variables in Config class (util package) should be changed.